 Clearly we’re talking more art than science—but within some guidelines.
 As you make your way through this rather loose recipe (suggestions for other fruit quantities follow the main recipe), trust your taste buds, fiddle with the ingredients a little, and you’ll figure out how to best showcase what the fruit has to offer.
 Or combine fruit.
 Or add a special note by blending in a little mint or basil or lemon verbena–play around with herbs you have available.

-Because I’m focused here on non-citrus fruits (those you approach slightly differently), I haven’t written anything about Mexico’s wonderful limeades, orangeades, grapefruit-ades, tangerine-ades, which I love to make with sparkling water for added pizzazz.
+Because I’m focused here on non-citrus fruits (which you approach slightly differently from citrus), I haven’t written anything about Mexico’s wonderful limeades, orangeades, grapefruit-ades, tangerine-ades, which I love to make with sparkling water for added pizzazz.

 INGREDIENTS